Lorelahoz/Scenario-Discovery/README.md

 •	Model.py: Given specific coordinates for beta_female_travel, beta_TRANS_travel and beta_student_travel, it returns the computed total number of leisure trips.

 •	ModelSD_AL_PRIM.py:

 1. Load an initial 200 LHS input sample point with their corresponding simulation output value.

 2. For a given number of iterations:

 	a.
 Fit a GP with the initial points + new sampling points (in the first iteration, consider only the initial points)

 	b.
 Calculate the posterior in 800 LHS sample points of the input space.

 	c.
 Perform PRIM in these 800 LHS computed points.

 	d.
 Uniformly sample from the simulation model a point inside or on the border of the selected PRIM box.

 	e.
 Compute the output of the selected point given the simulation model and add it to the initial dataset Repeat these steps until the stopping criteria (normally defined by the number of iterations) is reached.

 3. Fit a GP with the final dataset of simulation points.

-	4. Calculate the value of the posterior in 800 LHS samples of the input space.
+4. Calculate the posterior value in 800 LHS samples of the input space.

 •	PRIM_AL.ipynb: a notebook that, given the previously computed points, plots the points distributions presented in Figure 8 and finds the final box by performing the PRIM algorithm over the final posterior distribution.